An \emph{ab initio} study of structural phase transitions of crystalline aluminum under ultrahigh pressures based on ensemble theory: Conclusion

-In conclusion, by applying the DIA to solve the PFs of the three phases of crystalline Al, the derived Gibbs FE is used as the criterion to investigate the structural phase stability under high pressures at room temperature and the obtained equilibrium structures, transition pressures and EOS are in an excellent agreement with the results from the recent experiment by Deawele et al\cite{Dewaele2018}, especially validating that the transition pressure of FCC$\rightarrow$HCP is much lower and the one of HCP$\rightarrow$BCC is much higher than those reported in other experiments.
-Furthermore, the comparison with the results obtained by the commonly-used criterion of enthalpy shows that, even at room temperature, the thermal contributions play a nontrivial role in determining the phase stability, especially at high-pressure extreme conditions.
-The high efficiency and precision of DIA to PF make it possible to implement the FE with \emph{ab initio} computational accuracy as the very criterion to study phase behaviors of condensed matters under extreme conditions in the future.
+In conclusion, following the pathway of ensemble theory, we apply DIA to solve the PFs of the three phases of crystalline Al, the derived Gibbs FEs are used as the criterion to investigate the structural phase stability under ultrahigh pressures at room temperature and the obtained equilibrium structures, transition pressures and EOS are in an excellent agreement with the results from the recent experiment by Dewaele et al\cite{Dewaele2018}, especially validating that the transition pressure of FCC$\rightarrow$HCP is much lower and the one of HCP$\rightarrow$BCC is much higher than those reported in other experiments.
+Furthermore, a comparison with the results obtained by the criterion of enthalpy at $0$K shows that, at room temperature, the thermal contributions to the Gibbs FE are overall larger than $200$ meV/atom and play a nontrivial role in determining the phase stability, especially at high-pressure extreme conditions.
+The high efficiency and precision of DIA to PF make it possible to implement the FE with \emph{ab initio} computational accuracy as the very criterion to study phase behaviors of more condensed-matters materials under extreme conditions in the future.

-\section{acknowledgement}
+\section{Acknowledgement}

 The authors are grateful to Y. Akahama for kindly providing the raw experimental data in Ref.\cite{akahama2006}.
 Part of the computational tasks was conducted in HPC platform supported by The Major Science and Technology Infrastructure Project of Material Genome Big-science Facilities Platform supported by Municipal Development and Reform Commission of Shenzhen.